iovisor/bcc/examples/networking/http_filter/README.md

 #v1 vs v2

-First version is the simple one: if the url is too long (splitted in more than one packet) is truncated.
+First version is the simple one: if the url is too long (splitted in more than one packet) is truncated. <br />
 Second version is quite more complex: if necessary reassembles packets belonging to the same session and prints the complete url.

 #To run: